Frequently asked questions for Azure Cloud Services (extended support)

 How can I get the deployment ID for my Cloud Service (extended support)

 Deployment ID, also known as Private ID, can be accessed using the CloudServiceInstanceView API.
-It is also available on the Azure portal under the Role and Instances blade of the Cloud Service (extended support)
+It's also available on the Azure portal under the Role and Instances blade of the Cloud Service (extended support)

 Are there any pricing differences between Cloud Services (classic) and Cloud Services (extended support)?

-Cloud Services (extended support) uses Azure Key Vault and Basic (ARM) Public IP addresses.
+Cloud Services (extended support) uses Azure Key Vault and Basic (Azure Resource Manager) Public IP addresses.
 Customers requiring certificates need to use Azure Key Vault for certificate management (learn more about Azure Key Vault pricing.)
 Each Public IP address for Cloud Services (extended support) is charged separately (learn more about Public IP Address pricing.)

 Why do I see a change in billing amount after November 2022 for Cloud Services (extended support) deployments?